 Replacing the fuses

-The fuse boxes are located under the seat.
+The main fuse and the fuse box, which contains the fuses for the individual circuits, are located under the seat.
 (See page 3-12 for seat removal and installation procedures.)

 If a fuse is blown, replace it as follows.